smol-ai/ainews-web-2025/src/content/issues/25-01-29-ainews-not-much-happened-today.md

 date: '2025-01-30T01:07:40.495919Z'
 original_slug: ainews-not-much-happened-today-2391
 description: >-
-  DeepSeek's latest model, DeepSeek-V3, trained on a massive 1.5 million instruction-tuning samples, is setting new records for open-source AI training data and demonstrating strong performance with innovations like coding at the speed of thought.
-Additionally, DeepSeek-R1 is now available for on-premise deployment through a partnership with Dell and Hugging Face, enhancing enterprise accessibility.
+  DeepSeek's AI models, including the full 671B DeepSeek-R1 and its distilled version DeepSeek-V3 trained on *1.5M* instruction-tuning samples, are setting new records for post-training data usage and demonstrating strong performance benchmarks, with deployment now available on-premise via Dell and Hugging Face.
+Meanwhile, significant confusion persists in the community about smaller fine-tuned models mislabeled as DeepSeek-R1, and tensions rise as **OpenAI** accuses **DeepSeek** of intellectual property theft, sparking debate over AI model training ethics and competitive strategies.
 tags:
-  - deepseek
-  - deepseek-v3
-  - deepseek-r1
-  - open-source
-  - deployment
-  - dell
+  - untagged
+companies: []
+models: []
+topics:
-  - hugging-face
+  - untagged
 ---